 - Tap to open, and then click on Watch On option.
 If you cannot see the Watch On option, click on the three vertical dot menu, and it will reveal the Watch on Option.

 - Tap on it, and it will reveal the available devices on which you can stream the video.

 - Tap on the device, and it will start streaming.

-I find this a lot better compared to Netflix streaming options, where only get options to control videos playback, manage subtitles, and so on.
+I find this a lot better than Netflix streaming options, where only get options to control video playback, manage subtitles, and so on.